 In late 1949, in a story of Donald Duck, he used ping pong balls (buoyant object) to raise a sunken yacht from a lake.
 Who might have thought that Mr. Donald Duck had already invented a solution for a non-existing problem?

 Another similar case we found is a patent titled “Entry system for pets”.
 The system referred to a bell/buzzer mounted outside a home, which can be used by pets to indicate owner to open the gate or whatsoever purpose.

 Well, this seems quite unique, right?
 But what happened here was a Déjà vu.
 The examiner found an almost exactly same device drawn on the first page of the Beano comic 2015, which his daughter was reading at the dining table.
 Great!

 The patent was granted, however, with a cited reference to the comic.

-This again shows how a prior may be hiding in places where somebody can’t even imagine finding.
+This again shows how a prior art might be hiding in places somebody can’t even imagine finding.